Skip To Content

 0.97

-Note that instead of creating overview it is possible to use existing tile cache or even map services instead.
+Note that instead of creating overview, you can use existing tile caches or map services instead.
 This is only applicable if all the imagery in an image service is 3-band (RGB) 8-bit imagery.
 In such workflows, no overviews are created for the mosaic dataset.
-Instead, a cache is adding by using the raster type.
+Instead, add a cache by using the raster type.
 Alternatively, a map service can be added using the Map Service raster type.
 The LoPS of this cache is then set appropriately so that it is turned off at the larger scales.
-The Category of is also typically reset to be Overview, so that the tools by default to note select this as a primary raster.
+The Category of the cache is also typically reset to be Overview, so that the tools select this as a primary raster.

 Learn more about overviews.